mircosoderi/crowded/README.md

 ### App

 The Android app is the simplest possible.
-It just opens a Web browser and loads [http://crowded.zone/](http://crowded.zone).
+It just opens a Web browser and loads [http://crowded.zone/](http://crowded.zone), without opening a new tab if the application is already opened in the browser.

 ## Contacts

-Join the Telegram channel and discussion group, or write me at <mirco.soderi@gmail.com>.
+Join the [Telegram channel](https://t.me/crowdedapp) and discussion group, or write me at <mirco.soderi@gmail.com>.